alexdredmon/arcode/README.md

   --debug               Enable debug mode for additional output --models [MODELS]     List available models.
 Optionally provide a filter string.
   --max-estimated-cost MAX_ESTIMATED_COST
                         Maximum estimated cost allowed.
-Actions with a larger estimated cost will not be allowed to execute. (integer or float with up to two decimal places)
+Actions with a larger estimated cost will not be allowed to execute.
+                        (integer or float with up to two decimal places) --max-file-size MAX_FILE_SIZE
+                        Maximum file size in bytes for files to be included in the prompt.
 ```

 ## Install